 When a rep sends an email or finishes a meeting, the activity should sync to Salesforce or HubSpot without them lifting a finger.
 This single change can save each rep over two hours per day.
 It also ensures your CRM data is always accurate and up-to-date, giving managers a real-time view of pipeline activity without having to chase down reps for updates.

-Set Clear Boundaries for Admin Time
+Define Clear Boundaries for Admin Work

 Your team’s goals should focus on talking to customers and closing deals, not on admin perfection.
 As a manager, it's your job to set clear boundaries that protect your team’s selling time.
 This means designing compensation plans and performance reviews that reward sales activities, not just CRM compliance.